So, what have I learned in 12 months living in Croatia?

 When I first arrived to Zagreb I was going out and dating, yes – I should’t have been during recovery but I calmed my flaps afterwards.
 I kept hearing the same 3 questions from several different guys.

 I was in a conversation with my cousin over coffee one morning telling her that I just don’t understand Croatian boys, they kept asking me these stupid primitive type questions, I was literally confused.
 “You’re not dating Croatian boys, you’re dating Hercegovci, Adriana.”
 Problem solved & lesson learned.
 Now when a boy tells me they are from Hercegovina, I smile, nod and walk away.

 I’ve gone a little hard on my own country here and I don’t mean to sound like a negative Nancy, trust me- I love living here, there is no where in the world I would rather live.
 There is an inner peace in my heart that I feel each and every day that no money can buy.
 I am constantly inundated with messages from fellow Croatians all over the world asking me how I just “did it” and moved back home.
 A good friend of mine called me earlier today while trying to sort her Serbian Citizenship and her exact words were, “I envy you, you have created the best life and you literally live in the best part of the world.”

-With Istria only a few hours away, a rapidly growing fashion business & the best audience from all over the world engaging with my life daily, what’s missing in my life right now?
+With Istria only a few hours away & the best audience from all over the world engaging with my life daily, what’s missing in my life right now?
 I have it all at my feet.
 Thank you for a precious 12 months Croatia, I look forward to many more.